Layered Cut vs Hush Cut, a Face Shape Guide

 What changes when you add a perm or color

-Layered and hush cuts pair beautifully with a light perm.
+Layered and hush cuts pair well with a light perm.
 A soft build perm or C-curl perm on just the ends cuts down daily styling time and keeps the curve lasting longer.
-This is especially useful if your hair is naturally straight and the layers don't move much on their own.
-Color, meanwhile, makes the texture read more clearly, so it's worth considering together when you want to emphasize the dimension of the layers.
+If your hair is naturally straight and the layers don't move much on their own, a light perm can be the answer.
+A digital perm is a hot perm that creates natural waves with larger curls and takes about 2 to 3 hours, while color makes the texture read more clearly, so it's worth considering together when you want to emphasize the dimension of the layers.

 How to choose the cut that's right for you